 Photos from 1917 depict a large sign for Dittrich Furs on the building.
 The 1931 National Lithograph Co. map portrayed the tenants as Tuttle & Clark, who painted over the Fisher Arcade sign and installed a large vertical marquee sign.
 Tuttle & Clark were manufacturers and retailers of auto apparel and accessories, leather goods, trunks, bags and furs.

 In 1948, the building was purchased by the Sanders Miller Corp., Detroit's unrivaled baked goods and candies manufacturer.
 The Sanders Company hired Pollmar, Ropes and Lundy to create a new storefront and interior.
-Opening day ads in the Detroit Free Press called it AA New Detroit [email protected] where three floors of good-things-to-eat included candies, baked goods, ice creams and a large luncheon counter on the second floor that sat 140 people.
+Opening day ads in the Detroit Free Press called it "A New Detroit Showplace," where three floors of "good-things-to-eat" included candies, baked goods, ice creams and a large luncheon counter on the second floor that sat 140 people.
 Escalators were added to transport people to the fountain and lunch rooms on the second story and basement.

 Also in 1948, the five upper floors were leased to the Grinnell Bros., who also occupied the building next door to the south.
 In 1963 the Grinnell Brothers purchased the Fisher Arcade Building and expanded their store to entirely occupy the Fisher Arcade Building.